elcoco/mint_autoinstall/README.md

     zram0        253:0    0     4G  0 disk  [SWAP]

 Write the new iso file to an unmounted USB stick.
-Be very carefull, [dd](https://www.man7.org/linux/man-pages/man1/dd.1.html) doesn't ask any questions before writing to a de
+Be very carefull, [dd](https://www.man7.org/linux/man-pages/man1/dd.1.html) doesn't ask any questions before writing to a device
 It will write over your system disk without any problems ;)

     # NOTE: Replace <DEVICE> with the path to your USB stick's device file